How a Hybrid RFP Management Strategy Helps Enterprise Proposal Teams Win More Bids

 Your sales leadership team should be championing this new model to ensure everything runs smoothly.

-If you decide to invest in an enterprise RFP management platform, you can also lean on their support team for help—to develop a phased software training plan and to run a webinar to teach core users how the tool works.
+If you decide to invest in an enterprise RFP management platform or RFI software, you can also lean on their support team for help—to develop a phased software training plan and to run a webinar to teach core users how the tool works.

 Some software providers can even help you develop a process map to identify the key steps in your RFP response process, and will offer post-training customer success support.